mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 ## Version Update

-Using the following command if you need to update the MindSpore version.
+Use the following command if you need to update the MindSpore version.

-- Update Online
+- Update Online directly

     ```bash
     pip install --upgrade mindspore-ascend